A look at FICO® Score 8 and why there are multiple versions of FICO® Scores

-Did you know that FICO Scores were first introduced to lenders 25 years ago in 1989?
-In the time since those first versions of FICO Scores were used by lenders, there has been quite a bit of change in lender credit granting practices, consumer demand for and use of credit as well as data reporting practices.
+Did you know that FICO® Scores were first introduced to lenders over 25 years ago in 1989?
+In the time since those first versions of FICO® Scores were used by lenders, there has been quite a bit of change in lender credit granting practices, consumer demand for and use of credit, as well as data reporting practices.

-As a result, we have redeveloped the scoring formula several times to make sure it remains a robust predictor of risk.
-We also make sure the formula keeps pace with changing consumer credit behaviors, includes our newest analytic technology and is adjusted for data reporting enhancements.
+As a result, FICO has redeveloped its scoring models several times to make sure they remain robust predictors of risk.
+FICO also makes sure new versions of the FICO® Score models keep pace with changing consumer credit behaviors, include FICO's newest analytic technology, and are adjusted for data reporting enhancements.

 As an analogy, it is similar to how people or businesses are on different versions of Microsoft Windows or have different generations of a smart phone.
 All these versions have the same base functionality, but each version also has unique updated features to meet evolving user needs.

-The various FICO Score versions in use today all have a similar underlying foundation, and they all effectively identify higher risk from lower risk people.
-Every time the score is updated it incorporates unique features, leverages new risk prediction technology and reflects more recent consumer credit behaviors.
-The result is a more predictive score that helps lenders make more informed credit granting decisions.
+The various FICO® Score versions in use today have a similar underlying foundation, and they effectively identify higher risk people from lower risk people.
+Every time a FICO Score is updated it incorporates unique features, leverages new risk prediction technology, and reflects more recent consumer credit behaviors.
+The result is a more predictive score that helps lenders make more informed credit decisions.

-What FICO Score version is available at myFICO?
+What FICO® Score versions are available at myFICO?